USD/JPY Trading Guide: How to Trade “The Gopher”

 Best Conditions: Clear yield trend, strong directional bias

-Strategy 2: Safe-Haven Flow Trading
+Strategy 2: Safe-Haven Flow USD/JPY Trading

 Why It Works: Predictable behavior during risk-on/risk-off shifts